 The clause should also cite an appropriate source for the index

 selected.
-The primary official BLS source of PPI data is the BLS Website.
+The primary official source of PPI data is the BLS Website.
 From

-Contracting parties should not cite table numbers and/or table
+Contracting parties should not cite table numbers or table

-titles in their escalation contracts because they are subject
+titles in their escalation contracts, since they are subject

 as other government publications or private firms.
 If contracting

-parties agree to accept updated index values on the telephone
+parties agree to obtain index values for escalation over the

 appropriate procedures and whether subsequent verification from